laravel/docs/session.md

 <a name="storing-data"></a>
 ### Storing Data

-To store data in the session, you will typically use the request instance's `put` method or the `session` helper:
+To store data in the session, you will typically use the request instance's `put` method of the `session` helper:

     // Via a request instance...
     $request->session()->put('key', 'value');